-The TC-59 control unit consists of tape control logic which, under the direction of the PDP-9 central processor, controls the operation of up to eight tape transport units.
-The TC-59 control unit operates under PDP-9 program control to transfer data between core memory and the selected tape transport.
-To transfer data to or from core memory, the TC-59 tape control utilizes the data channel facility of the PDP-9; the data channel WC (word count) register specifies the record length (no. of words) and CA (current address) register specifies the starting core memory address of the data transfer.
+The TC59 consists of tape control logic, which, under the direction of the PDP-9 or PDP-15, controls the operation of up to eight magnetic tape transport units.
+The TC59 operates under program control to transfer data between core memory and the selected tape transport.
+To transfer data to or from core memory, the TC59 uses the data channel facility of the processor; the data channel WC (word count) register specifies the record length (number of words) and the CA (current address) register specifies the starting core memory address of the data transfer.

-The TC-59 functions in either 7-track operation or 800 bpi 9-track operation; either 200, 556, or 800 bpi density modes are selectable in 7-track operation.
+The TC59 functions in either 7-track operation or 800 bpi 9-track operation; either 200, 556, or 800 bpi density modes are selectable in 7-track operation.
 It can operate in either binary or BCD parity mode.
 For writing on tape, the 18-bit data words are transferred from core memory to the data buffer in the tape control logic.
-The data buffer logic supplies the character to the tape transport write logic as three 7-bit (6-bit character plus parity bit) characters for 7-track operation (two 9-bit characters for a 9-track operation).
+The data buffer logic supplies the character to the tape transport write logic as three 7-bit (6-bit character plus parity bit) characters for 7-track operation or two 9-bit characters for a 9-track operation.
 For reading, the sequence is reversed, information is read from tape as 7-bit characters and is sent to the data buffer.
 When a complete 18-bit word has been assembled in the data buffer, a data-channel break (word transfer) is initiated to transfer the data buffer word into core memory.

-The operations that can be performed by the tape transport, under the control of the TC-59, are as follows.
+The operations that can be performed by the tape transport, under the control of the TC59, are as follows.

-REWIND - The transports rewinds the tape to the load point and stops.

-WRITE - N words are written on tape as specified by the WC register.
+REWIND The transport rewinds the tape to the load point and stops.
+WRITE N words are written on tape as specified by the 2's complement of the WC register.
 The CA register specifies the memory block address.

-WRITE EOF - An EOF (end-of-file) mark character (17{g}) is written on tape.

-READ - N words are read from tape as specified by the WC register.
-The CA register specifies the memory block which is to receive the words.

-READ/COMPARE - N words are read from tape as specified by the WC register.
-After each complete word is read, it is compared to a word in memory (specified by CA) producing a read-compare error when they don't compare.

-SPACE FORWARD - The tape is spaced forward N records as specified by the WC register.
-If EOT (end-of-tape) is encountered, the tape stops.

-SPACE REVERSE - The tape is spaced in reverse for N records as specified by the WC register.
-If BOT (beginning-of-tape) is encountered, the tape stops.
+WRITE EOF An EOF (end-of-file) mark character, $17_8$ for 7-track or $23_8$ for 9-track, is written on tape.
+READ N words are read from tape as specified by the 2's complement of the WC register.
+The CA register specifies the memory location which is to receive the words. read/compare N words are read from tape as specified by the 2's complement of the WC register.
+After each complete word is read, it is compared to a word in memory (specified by CA) producing a read-compare error when they do not compare.
+SPACE FORWARD The tape is spaced forward N records as specified by the 2's complement of the WC register.
+If EOT (end-of-tape) or EOF is encountered, the tape stops.
+SPACE REVERSE The tape is spaced in reverse for N records as specified by the 2's complement of the WC register.
+If BOT (beginning-of-tape) or EOF is encountered, the tape stops.